SeungWoonSong/SeungWoonSong/README.md

 **About Me:**
 - Currently studying at [42Seoul](https://42seoul.kr)
-- Former officer with a background in Public Affairs Officer (PAO)
+- Former First Lieutenant with a background in Public Affairs Officer (PAO)

 **Key Characteristics:**
 - Strong sense of responsibility and a can-do attitude